 - What’s something you love about this?

-- What’s one challenge you didn’t anticipate?
+- What’s one challenge you didn’t expect?
 How are you working to overcome it?

-- Are you pleased with your progress so far?
+- Are you happy with your progress so far?

-If your kid expresses their desire to bring down the curtain on something, show them that you’re listening to their point of view.
-Work with them to understand the challenges they’re feeling, and give them space to share with you without the pressure of action planning right away.
-Whatever you do, be careful not to confuse your child’s goals and interests with your own.
+If your kid expresses the desire to give up on something they’ve only begun to work on, show them that you’re listening to their point of view.
+Work with them to understand the challenges they’re feeling, and give them space to share with you without the pressure of action planning or jumping to solutions right away.
+Whatever you do, be careful not to confuse your child’s goals and interests with your own desire to help them quickly get to the end result.

-Sometimes kids can articulate their thought process around quitting.
-If they explain the pros and cons, consider alternatives.
-Demonstrate your desire for them to stick it out and commend them for thinking critically.
+Sometimes kids are able to articulate their thought process around why they want to quit.
+If they explain the pros and cons, and are able to consider alternatives, this allows you to demonstrate your desire for them to stick it out and commend them for thinking critically.

 Present Different Scenarios

 Help your child understand all the choices available to them.
 For example, they might love gymnastics, but not the kids in their group.
-Quitting gymnastics altogether is one option, but so is working to improve their relationship with their peers.
-If it’s something more than your average tween tiff, you may explore other options together, like moving to another timeslot or changing clubs.
+Quitting gymnastics altogether is one option, but so is working to improve the relationship they have with their peers.
+If it’s something more than your average tween tiff, you may want to jointly consider exploring other options, like moving to different time slot or changing clubs.

-At Galileo, we believe it’s essential for kids to approach obstacles with courage and determination.
+At Galileo, we understand it’s essential for kids to approach obstacles with courage and determination in order to teach your kids not to give up.
 And the best part?
 We think it’s a whole lot of fun, too.
 Our best-in-the-biz staff are passionate about encouraging our campers to think and act like innovators, all while having the time of their lives.
-To learn more about camp locations in your area, click the button below.
+To learn more about innovation summer camp locations in your area, click the button below.